List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Inspiration Point [Mile Post 16.9 Station] was named for the vista seen from this location.

 Jennings Lake [Car #374] was named for William T. Jennings (1846–1906), civil engineer who assessed various railroad and road routes to the Yukon.

-Johns Lake [Car #332] was named for Johnny Johns (1898-1988), Carcross-based outfitter and guide.
+Johns Lake [Car #332] was named for Johnnie Johns (1898-1988), Carcross-based outfitter and guide.

-Kathleen Lake [Car #270] was named for a girl in Berwickshire County, Scotland, left behind by William "Scotty" Hume (1868–1950), a North-West Mounted Police constable (Reg. #2259) stationed on the Dalton Trail from 1898 to 1903.
+Kathleen Lake [Car #270] was named for a girl in Berwickshire County, Scotland, left behind by William "Scotty" Hume (1868–1952), a North-West Mounted Police constable (Reg. #2259) stationed on the Dalton Trail from 1898 to 1903.
 Lake located 2/3 kilometer west of Haines Highway Kilometer 219.7, via Kathleen Lake Turnoff.

 Keno [Steam-Stern Wheel Boat] was ultimately derived from a French term which means five winning numbers; a game of chance.
 The boat was immediately named for the Keno (silver) claim, staked in 1919 by Alfred Kirk Schellinger.
 Keno claim located 110 kilometers east of Klondike Highway Kilometer 535, via Silver Trail.

-Klehini [there should be a car so named!] was derived from the Tlingit phrase l’éiw héeni, which means gravel river.
-Gravel is in abundance in the Klehini River and Valley.
+Klehini [likely candidate for a car name] is the English adaptation of the Tlingit phrase l’éiw héeni, which means gravel river.
+Gravel is abundant in the Klehini River and Valley.
+Furthermore, the water in the Klehini is clear enough, so as to eliminate l’éiw from meaning sand or silt.
 River extends sinuously between Haines Highway Mile 23.8 and Kilometer 87 (corresponding to Mile 50).

-Klondike [Car #308 and Steam-Stern Wheel Boat] was derived from the Hän idiom Tr'o Ndek, which figuratively means Hammer River.
+Klondike [Car #308 and Steam-Stern Wheel Boat] is the English adaptation of the Hän idiom Tr'o Ndek, which figuratively means Hammer River.
 Literally, it means Chinook (King) Salmon River.
-The reason for the figurative meaning is that hammers had been used to erect barriers in the Klondike River, in order to catch the Chinook salmon.
+The reason for the figurative meaning is that hammers had been used to erect fishing weirs in the Klondike River, in order to catch the Chinook salmon.
 Klondike River extends sinuously between Klondike Highway kilometers 664 and 715.

 Kluahne [Car #504] was an early spelling of Kluane.

-Kluane [Car #258] was derived from the hybrid phrase lhù aani, which means whitefish place.
-It consists of the Southern Tutchone word for whitefish, plus the Tlingit word for place in which there are.
+Kluane [Car #258] is the English adaptation of the hybrid phrase lhù aani, which means whitefish place.
+It was derived from the Southern Tutchone word for whitefish, plus the Tlingit word for place in which there are.
 Kluane Lake extends between Alaska Highway kilometers 1642 and 1701.

-Klukshu [Cars ##282, 348] was derived from the Tlingit phrase l’ook shù, which means end of coho salmon.
+Klukshu [Cars ##282, 348] is the English adaptation of the Tlingit phrase l’ook shù, which means end of coho salmon.
 Klukshu Lake located 2/3 kilometer east of Haines Highway Kilometer 183.2, via Klukshu Turnoff.

-Kusawa [Car #286] was derived from the Tlingit phrase ká-woo-sáa-oo áa, which means narrow lake.
+Kusawa [Car #286] is a contraction of the Tlingit phrase ká-woo-sáa-oo áa, which means narrow lake.
 Because retreating glaciers often leave long and narrow lakes, there are at least four lakes which had borne this Tlingit name, including Kusawa Lake, Yukon, for which the coach is named.
 Kusawa Lake, Yukon, located 24 kilometers south of Alaska Highway kilometer 1489.1, via Kusawa Lake Road.